WE NEED TO AGREE ON NET NEUTRALITY

 The big Telecoms, such as Comcast and Verizon, are lobbying hard against net neutrality, not on the behalf of their consumers, but rather for their shareholders’ bottom line, and FCC is dragging its feet on the decision of net neutrality hoping to find a sneaky way to give giant telecoms new powers to slow down our favorite websites whenever they like.

 Big Telecoms want new rules that would make our Internet more expensive, while slowing every website that can’t pay expensive new prioritization fees.
-This would be disservice to the American public and would be a blow to a democratic government.
 Without the ability to have continued net neutrality, it will eliminate our ability to have free discourse across the Internet.
 Bottom line, freedom of speech would be eliminated.

 Sen. Harry Reid’s blunders have resulted in permanent injury to the United States Senate, contributed to the defeat of Senate Democrats and damaged Nevada Democrats.